An introduction to $p$-adic $L$-functions

-\item[$\bullet$] In \S\ref{sec:coleman map}, we give an \emph{arithmetic} version of the Kubota--Leopoldt $p$-adic $L$-function.
+In Part II, we give two more constructions of the Kubota--Leopoldt $p$-adic $L$-function: \emph{arithmetic} and \emph{algebraic} versions. \begin{itemize} \item[$\bullet$] In \S\ref{sec:coleman map}, we give an arithmetic construction.
 The \emph{cyclotomic units} are special elements in cyclotomic fields.
-As one considers the tower $\Qp(\mu_{p^n})$ of cyclotomic extensions of $\Qp$, the cyclotomic units fit together into a norm-compatible system.
-The \emph{Coleman map} is a map from towers of units into spaces of $p$-adic measures.
-Attached to the cyclotomic units, then, is a natural pseudo-measure $\zeta_p^{\mathrm{arith}}$ on $\Zp^\times$; and one connection between arithmetic and analysis, fully explained in \S\ref{sec:coleman map}, is that $\zeta_p^{\mathrm{an}} = \zeta_p^{\mathrm{arith}}$.
+As one considers the tower $\Qp(\mu_{p^n})$ of cyclotomic extensions of $\Qp$, the cyclotomic units fit together into a norm-compatible tower/system.
+The \emph{Coleman map} is a map that attaches a $p$-adic measure to any such tower of units.
+Via this process, we show that to the cyclotomic units, one can naturally attach a pseudo-measure $\zeta_p^{\mathrm{arith}}$ on $\Zp^\times$.
+One connection between arithmetic and analysis, fully explained in \S\ref{sec:coleman map}, is that $\zeta_p^{\mathrm{an}} = \zeta_p^{\mathrm{arith}}$.